This page is also availabel in: Spanish

-This sinking has taken place over the last five centuries for most of the constructions buil on the downtown area.
-This is due to the fact that what now is known as the downtown center of Mexico City built on what, at the arrival of Hernán Cortés in 1519, was a lake.
+This sinking has taken place over the last five centuries for most of the constructions built on the downtown area.
+This is due to the fact that what now is known as the downtown center of Mexico City built on what, at the arrival of Hernán Cortés by 1519, there was a lake.
 (At the very center of this lake was an island on which stood the Mexicas’ Great Temple of the Aztec city of Tenochtitlan.)

-Over the last five hundred years, the former lake has been subject to a continuous drying and replenishing process: as construction has been done, people have filled the basin of the lake with soil and other materials; since the lake is in the great Valley of Mexico, however, rainwater continues to drain into the basin, and needs to be extracted.
+Over the last five hundred years, the former lake has been subject to a continuous drying and replenishing process; as construction has continued, people have filled the basin of the lake with soil and other materials.
+Nevertheless, since the lake is in the great Valley of Mexico, the rainwater continues to drain into the basin, and this water still requires to be extracted.

 The Valley itself surrounded by mountains and inundates with rain, six months out of the year.
-In the past few decades the government has deployed enormous resources to keep up the former lake at optimal water levels, to prevent not only further sinking, but also the flooding of that part of the city.
+In the past few decades the government has deployed enormous resources to keep up the former lake at optimal water levels; preventing not only further sinking, but also the flooding of that part of the city.

-From its sixteenth-century origins to the present, the museum building was used for various purposes.
+From its sixteenth-century origins to the present, the museum building has had various purposes.
 For centuries it was the home of different hospitals dedicated to women’s health care.
 It then became the property of Mexico City.

-Eventually the construction, then in ruins, is transferred to a trust administered by The Bank of Mexico for its reconstruction, becoming the home for the collection ceded by Franz Mayer to the Mexican people.
+Eventually the construction, then in ruins, becomes transferred to a trust administered by The Bank of Mexico for its reconstruction; becoming the home for the collection ceded by Franz Mayer to the Mexican people.
 After almost 10 years of renovation, the Franz Mayer Museum opened its doors to the public in 1986.

-The wide variety of objects and art pieces that one can contemplate in the Franz Mayer Museum is meant to be appreciated for its perfect design and beauty, and show its owner changing tastes throughout past centuries.
+The wide variety of objects and art pieces that one can contemplate in the Franz Mayer Museum is meant to be appreciated for its perfect design and beauty; showing its owner changing tastes throughout past centuries.

 The collection includes furniture; decorative objects such as ceramic pieces, carpets, tapestries and fine cloths of different periods; silver liturgical objects; and objects originally made for daily use.

-It also has paintings and sculptures made by master artists from the viceroy-ship of the New Spain, as well as by celebrated European and other twentieth-century artists.
+It also has paintings and sculptures made by master artists from the viceroys of the New Spain, as well as by celebrated European and other twentieth-century artists.

 A magnificent two-floor gallery occupies the interior of the museum’s building.
 The building encircles a typical colonial garden or patio with a beautiful fountain in the center.

-Within this seventeenth-century architectural space, visitors can feel a sensation of peace.
+Within this seventeenth-century architectural space, visitors have the feeling sensation of peace.
 It is fitting that, in its original design, this space symbolized paradise.

 Furniture and decorative pieces

-A rich collection of household goods from the New Spain Viceroyship period is included in the museum’s galleries: armchairs, writing desks,with drawers adorned with incrustations of shell, tortoise-shell and bone, and a number of trunks designed for different purposes, made of various designs and elaborate cabinet work.
+A rich collection of household goods from the New Spain Viceroyship period is part of the museum’s galleries: armchairs, writing desks,with drawers adorned with incrustations of shell, tortoise-shell and bone; a number of trunks designed for different purposes, made of various designs and elaborate cabinet work.